Divinity

 Please note that, if you wish to be considered for discretionary recognition of prior learning for the 2023 intake, then you must formally apply and submit your request by: 1 September 2023.

-To be considered for RPL you should make a formal request within your application when applying online.
-Alternatively, this can be done through an online enquiry, once you have submitted your application.
+To be considered for RPL you should make a formal request within your application when applying for the programme.
+Or, you can submit an online enquiry, if you have already applied.

-Note: that all discretionary RPL requests must be submitted by the dates specified for October intake, in the year that you apply.
-Once submitted, we must receive all required supporting evidence by the deadline stated.
+Note: All discretionary RPL requests must be submitted by the dates specified in the year that you apply.
+We must receive all required supporting evidence by the deadline stated.

 ---|---|